 For a while I’ve been thinking about inviting guest bloggers to write for Gingey Bites.
 I like to hear about peoples foodie experiences and fresh opinion is always good thing.

 I mentioned the idea to my mum and she mentioned it at work and now, here we are!
 Guest blog numero uno.
 So, without further ado, I’d like to hand over the apron to Janet Browning.
 She works full time as a nurse and lives in Leicester.
 She’s been using Gousto food delivery boxes for the last few months – here are her thoughts.

 Before I go any further I need to express my philosophy on food; I eat to live.
 So you may ask why I chose to have a home delivery meal service?

 Although I am as happy eating beans on toast as I am having a “slap up” meal, I always feel that I should be cooking more interesting meals than I do.
 I tend to have good intentions to cook up a storm buying all the ingredients I need to make that recipe seen on (insert TV chef’s name of choice) but once I get home from work it doesn’t usually materialise and a week later, I’m throwing out withered vegetables and expensive out-of-date items.

 There are some niggles.
-Now I don’t know about you but I would class eggs, cheddar cheese and standard spices such as cinnamon as staple items in most kitchens (I have chickens so have eggs galore) but these are provided with eggs individually in plastic tubs, teaspoons of spices such in individual plastic bags and 40g of cheddar in plastic.
-I feel that by not providing items such as these could reduce the cost and non biodegradable plastic.
-Although the packaging is very good, time slots for delivery would be useful as I’m not keen on it being left in the porch.
+Now I don’t know about you but I would class eggs, cheddar cheese and standard spices such as cinnamon as staple items in most kitchens (I have chickens so have eggs galore) but these are provided with eggs individually in plastic tubs, teaspoons of spices such as individual plastic bags and 40g of cheddar in plastic.
+I feel that by not providing items such as these could reduce the cost and non-biodegradable plastic.
+Although the packaging is very good, time slots for delivery would be useful as I’m not keen on it being left on the porch.
 I don’t want a thief getting well fed at my cost.